-All employees must complete the Employment Issues Refresher Training class.
-The class is in odd-numbered fiscal years.
 If an employee feels that they have been the subject of harassing behavior by a supervisor, non-supervisor, vendor, client or member of the public, they should report it immediately to their supervisor, someone in their supervisory chain, or contact the Office of Intergovernmental Affairs and Professional Standards (OIAPS) at 954-357-6500.
-Please refer to: Employment Issues Training.

 Benefit-eligible employees begin to accrue Sick Leave immediately upon employment.
 Most full-time employees accrue eight hours of Sick Leave for each full month of work time.
 Sick Leave is used for absence from work due to the employee’s personal illness or injury.
 Sick Leave may also be used for employee medical, dental, optical or other health-related appointments which could only be scheduled during work hours or where a County physician requires the employee to be absent.